Optimal Control of Incompressible Ideal Flows with Obstacle Avoidance

-The remainder of the paper is structured as follows.
-In Section \ref{sec2} we introduce inviscid, incompressible, fluid flows and the problem formulation for the obstacle avoidance task.
-Section \ref{sec3} contains the main results of the paper about the extremals for the obstacle avoidance optimal control problem and modified Euler's equations.
-Finally, in Section \ref{sec:exp} presents a numerical illustration of the reduced Eulerian dynamics induced by the barrier-type potential.
+The paper is organized as follows.
+Section \ref{sec2} introduces incompressible ideal fluid flow and formulates the obstacle-avoidance problem.
+Section \ref{sec3} contains the main results on the extremals and the modified Euler equations.
+Section \ref{sec:exp} presents a numerical illustration of the reduced Eulerian dynamics induced by the barrier-type potential.
 We conclude with some final remarks and directions for future work.
 Technical calculations are collected in the Appendix.